Appointment and Dismissal of Officers

 3. Matters related to the commission of the decision on the content of individual compensation, etc. for Directors

 The Company commissions the decision on the specific content of individual remuneration related to annual incentive compensation for Directors based on a resolution for the commission of the Board of Directors as below.
-As for the part commissioned to a Director who is concurrently serving as President and Executive Officer, the Company has taken measures such as deliberating the validation at the Personnel Affairs and Compensation Advisory Committee to ensure that the Director adequately executes his/her authority.
+As for matters commissioned to a Director who is concurrently serving as President and Executive Officer, the Company verifies it at the Personnel Affairs and Compensation Advisory Committee to ensure that the Director adequately executes his/her authority.

 Applicable Directors Commissioned person Content of the commissioned authority Reason for the commission of the authority